progmaticltd/homebox/docs/preseed.md

 ## 5. Boot the system

 The whole installation should be automatic, both with LVM and software RAID.
-For LVM, there is a volume called "reserved" you can remove.
+By default, only 90% of the disk is used.
 This will let you resize the other volumes according to your needs.

 If anything goes wrong, use issues on [Github project page](https://github.com/progmaticltd/homebox) for support.